All those little oddities about goalkeepers that you were just dying to know about

 One-time Asian Goalkeeper of the Year and Malaysian international Chow Chee-keong became a professional golf coach after retiring from football.

 Former Scotland and Glasgow Rangers keeper Peter McCloy was something of a keen golfer and represented Scotland at amateur level.

-West Ham goalkeeper George Kitchen, who played for the Hammers before the start of the First World War, became a professional golf player at the age of 14 and became a club pro after retiring from football.
+West Ham goalkeeper George Kitchen, who played for the Hammers before the start of the First World War, was a professional golf player at the age of 14 and became a club pro after retiring from football.

 Another Hibs goalkeeper to excel at a second sport was William Harper, who was a heavyweight boxing champion in the Scots Guards and also played rugby for his regiment